Office Hours: Monday-Friday 7:30 a.m. - 4:00 p.m.

 (for a Spanish version, click here)

-Yard Waste Carts are now available for residents to purchase
+Yard Waste Carts are available for residents to purchase while supplies last

 The new beige yard waste cart can be used for either “soft yard waste” or “woody yard waste.”
 The two products are collected on separate days and processed into different products.